sainnr/covid19-backsme/readme.md

 - `GET /products/:id` retrieves a product by its UID

 ### `Coupons`
+With parent `product` root:
 - `GET /products/:productId/coupons` lists all issued coupons for the product `productId`
 - `POST /products/:productId/coupons` issues a new coupon (empty JSON body is fine)

+Direct `coupon` endpoints:
-- `GET /products/:productId/coupons/:id` retrieves a product's coupon by its UID
+- `GET /coupons/:id` retrieves a coupon by its UID
-- `DELETE /products/:productId/coupons/:id` redeems a coupon by its UID (can't be redeemed more than once)
+- `DELETE /coupons/:id` redeems a coupon by its UID (can't be redeemed more than once)